cimt-ag/data_vault_pipelinedescription/documentation/Reference of core syntax elements.md

 The syntax must and can be extended by properties, needed for project specific solutions (e.g. data_extraction modules, data encryption frameworks).
 Documentation for these properties must be provided for every module in a separate document.

-A DVPD is expressed with JSON syntax and contains the following Attributes(Keys):
+A DVPD is expressed with JSON syntax and contains the following attributes(Keys):

 # Root